ARTICLE I: NAME

 The Association will be organized by the Board of Directors through committees, task forces, affiliated bodies, and other working groups to fulfill the mission of the association.

-ARTICLE XI: CHIEF EXECUTIVE OFFICER
+ARTICLE XI: PRESIDENT AND CHIEF EXECUTIVE OFFICER

 ARTICLE XII: PUBLICATIONS

 The Association shall have an official publication and an editor shall be appointed for a specified term by the Board of Directors.

 The rules contained in the current edition of Robert's Rules of Order, Newly Revised shall govern the Association in all cases to which they are applicable, but only to the extent they are consistent with these bylaws and District of Columbia law.

 ARTICLE XIV: AMENDMENT OF BYLAWS